 To create a song or playlist widget, just follow these steps.

 1. Search for the song or playlist you wish to embed.

-2. Once you have found the song, click on the Share Song icon.
+2. Once you have found the song or playlist, click "Embed Code" icon in the Share Grid.

 To make a widget autostart when the page loads, you need to edit the widget code just a bit.
 There are two &p=0.
 Change both to &p=1.